divercefi/whitepaper/README.md

-# CryptoEasy Business Whitepaper V1.4
+# CryptoEasy Business Whitepaper V1.5

 ![CryptoEasy](https://user-images.githubusercontent.com/41304724/131218850-be23fa72-b810-448e-a6eb-135276162899.png)

 ## Abstract

 This business whitepaper introduces the DeFi solutions and services CryptoEasy intends to offer its users via its web/ mobile application interface, its partners, and its unique DeFi utility token - *EASY*.
-It also contains technical requirements and concepts, nevertheless technical aspects and implementation will be the focus of a later dedicated technical whitepaper.
+It also contains technical requirements and concepts, nevertheless, technical aspects and implementation will be the focus of a later dedicated technical whitepaper.

 The ambition of CryptoEasy is to become the **leading open DeFi platform** on Tezos with its unique value proposition offering **exposure** to **personalized multi-asset portfolios,** thus going beyond more traditional DeFi components (e.g., staking pools, farms, etc.).

 ## Introduction

 One of the key concerns for investors in the digital asset market is the diversity of technologies (e.g., protocols, platforms, languages) and the resulting thousands of asset types leading to significant complexity to build, share, and manage their desired portfolios.
 Furthermore, investors struggle to keep a clear overview when exploring, investing in, and storing their digital assets.
-On the other hand, from the financial services intermediaries perspective, accessing or offering those portfolios is often hindered by further practical or regulatory constraints.
+On the other hand, from the financial services intermediaries' perspective, accessing or offering those portfolios is often hindered by further practical or regulatory constraints.

 Specifically, following recurring questions and concerns appear on the user/ investor side, all related to digital asset portfolios: